Mr. Brightside

-"Mr. Brightside" is the debut single of American rock band the Killers.
+"Mr. Brightside" is a song by American rock band the Killers.
 It appears on their debut studio album, Hot Fuss (2004).
 Written by band members Brandon Flowers and Dave Keuning, it was one of the first songs the Killers ever wrote.
-Two music videos were made for the song: the first one was shot in black and white and features the band performing in an empty room and the second one was based on the 2001 film Moulin Rouge!.
+Two music videos were made for the song: the first one was shot in black and white and features the band performing in an empty room, and the second one was based on the 2001 film Moulin Rouge!.

-A pastiche of the Britpop genre, the song was first released on September 29, 2003 but became more popular when re-released in 2004, peaking at number 10 in both the United States and the United Kingdom.
+The song was released as the Killers' debut single on September 29, 2003, but became more popular when re-released in 2004, peaking at number 10 in both the United States and the United Kingdom.
 It is the Killers' best-selling song in the US, where it has sold over 3.5 million copies.
-In the United Kingdom, it is the third biggest selling/streaming song of all time and is the longest-charting single on the UK Official Singles Chart Top 100, having spent over 408 weeks (nearly eight years) on the chart as of 2024, and is the most streamed track released prior to 2010.
+In the United Kingdom, it is the third biggest selling/streaming song of all time and is the longest-charting single on the UK Official Singles Chart Top 100, having spent over 500 weeks (10 years) on the chart, and is the most streamed track released prior to 2010.
 It is also one of the top fifteen most downloaded rock tracks ever in the United Kingdom and is the most successful single to never top the British charts.
-It is one of only two songs (the other being Ed Sheeran's "Shape of You") to have been certified 10× Platinum by the British Phonographic Industry for 6 million units.
+It is one of only two songs to have been certified 10× Platinum by the British Phonographic Industry for 6 million units.

 "Mr. Brightside" was named "Song of the Decade" by UK radio stations Absolute Radio and XFM, and in April 2010 Last.fm revealed that it was the most-listened-to track since the launch of the online music service, with the track being played over 7.66 million times.
-It is the most streamed song on Spotify from the 2000s.
-In October 2010, it was voted ninth in the Greatest Guitar Riffs of the 21st Century so far by Total Guitar magazine.
-Additionally, in 2010 Rolling Stone listed "Mr. Brightside" as the 48th-best song of the 21st century, and in 2021, it was ranked number 378 in the same magazine's "500 Greatest Songs of All Time" list.
+In October 2010, it was voted ninth in the Greatest Guitar Riffs of the 21st century so far by Total Guitar magazine.
+Additionally, in 2010 Rolling Stone listed "Mr. Brightside" as the 48th-best song of the 2000s decade, and in 2021, it was ranked number 378 in the same magazine's "500 Greatest Songs of All Time" list.